mworks/mworks/doc/guide/running.rst

 The client is now connected to the server, and you are ready to load and run an experiment.

+*Note*: The client can disconnect from and reconnect to the server at any time, even if an experiment is loaded or running.
+To disconnect, click the green circle with a white check mark.
+In the panel that opens, click the *Disconnect* button.
+You should once again see the red circle with an *X* next to the words "No connection".
+To reconnect, follow the steps described above.

 Loading the Experiment
 ----------------------